 Direct cremation is when the deceased is cremated soon after death has been officially declared by the death certifier.
 Because this type of cremation involves minimal services, prices are typically lower than that of traditional cremations.

-Traditional cremations involve many more services such as viewings, visitation, and remembrance ceremonies, which will make the cost higher compared to direct cremation.
+Traditional cremations involve many more memorial services such as viewings, visitation, and remembrance ceremonies, which will make the cost higher compared to direct cremation.

 Ultimately, it comes down to deciding whether you want to go with a no-fuss approach or spend more money making your loved one's passing a meaningful and lasting event.